This was a Monday morning reading that I was dedicated to filling the gap.

-I have created a couple of bridge classes on some of the Apple Services/frameworks, like the Authorization Service, that is not yet compatible with the new async/await structure.
+I've designed several bridge classes for certain Apple Services/frameworks, such as the Authorization Service, which aren't yet compatible with the new async/await structure.

-I will showcase these bridges for single and multiple-value implementations.
+I'll be highlighting how these bridges work for both single and multiple-value implementations.

 Single callback-delegate pattern